SECNetLabUNM/SDN_WMN_SECNet/BATMAN/BATMAN Instructions.md

 To confirm that the script is working properly.
 Let's check the following.

 Check if the IP address is correctly set.
 Use the command `ifconfig` to check bat0 for the correct IP and the NIC to make sure that is has `UP BROADCAST MULTICAST`.

+You have to make sure that all devices are using the same `Cell` address for their NICs.
+To check, use the command `sudo iwconfig`